You’ve probably heard the phrase “buy low, sell high.”

 Previously we have identified the higher probability area for possible market reversal.

 Now it is time to identify if there is a possibility for a market reversal in the same area.
-In this step, we will identify the weaknesses in the current trend so that we can prevent getting caught in a retracement.
+In this step, we are going to identify the weaknesses in the current trend so that we can prevent from getting caught in a retracement.

 How we are going to do that?

 This is where the 2-Hour timeframe and the RSI divergence comes into play.